-Students in the graduate coterminal tuition group are evaluated according to the graduate degree progress standards, see GAP 3.1, Registration, Enrollment and Academic Progress.
+Students in the graduate coterminal tuition group are evaluated according to the graduate degree progress standards, see GAP 3.1 Registration, Enrollment, and Academic Progress.

-Student are expected to maintain an undergraduate grade point average (GPA) which meets the University’s undergraduate standards, and a graduate GPA which meets University and program requirements for graduate progress.
+Student are expected to maintain an undergraduate grade point average (GPA) which meets the university’s undergraduate standards, and a graduate GPA which meets university and program requirements for graduate progress.
 Courses which have been transferred from the undergraduate to the graduate career are calculated as part of the graduate GPA.

 In the first graduate quarter, a coterminal student must be assigned an advisor in the master's program for assistance in planning a program of study to meet the requirements for the master's degree.
 The plan is outlined on the Program Proposal for a Master's Degree, which is approved by the master's program by the end of the first graduate quarter.
 The preliminary program proposal from the coterminal application may inform the Program Proposal, but does not satisfy this master’s degree requirement.

 The course of study for each student’s master’s degree should be outlined on the student’s Program Proposal form.
-The decision as to which courses a program approves in the student’s master’s program proposal, including changes from the typical curriculum, is within the purview of the department or program.
+The decision as to which courses a program approves in the student’s master’s program proposal, including changes from the typical curriculum, is within the purview of the degree program.
 The conversation between the student and the student’s graduate advisor is important in this regard.

-The master’s program proposal must meet University minimum requirements for the master’s degree, including at least 45 units taken at Stanford, all courses at 100-level or above, 50% of units designated primarily for graduate students (typically 200-level or above).
+The master’s program proposal must meet university minimum requirements for the master’s degree, including at least 45 units taken at Stanford, all courses at 100-level or above, 50% of units designated primarily for graduate students (typically 200-level or above).
 All courses must be in the graduate career.
 See GAP 4.1, Master’s Degrees.

 Coterminal students who wish to take a leave of absence are subject to the Leave of Absence policies for undergraduate and graduate students.
 Coterminal students are permitted to request a leave of absence for the first quarter of the graduate program.
 Graduate students, including coterminal students, must obtain permission from the master’s degree program.
 A coterminal student whose undergraduate degree has not been conferred must also obtain permission from the office of Undergraduate Advising and Research, and may not take a leave of absence unless approved for both the graduate and undergraduate leave.

 Leaves of absence are granted for a maximum of one calendar year, or four quarters.
 An extension of leave, for a maximum of one year or four quarters, is approved only in unusual circumstances.
-Leaves of absences may not exceed a cumulative total of two years (8 quarters including summer quarters).including both undergraduate and graduate programs (see GAP 5.3, Leaves of Absence and Reinstatements).
+Leaves of absences may not exceed a cumulative total of two years (8 quarters including summer quarters), including both undergraduate and graduate programs (see GAP 5.3 Leaves of Absence and Reinstatements).

 Students must have completed 180 undergraduate units (or 225 for students completing two undergraduate degrees) to be eligible for a Research or Teaching Assistantship (RA or CA/TA).
-Advanced placement and transfer units may be used towards the 180 units (or 225 for students completing two undergraduate degrees), subject to the University’s policies regarding the acceptance of external credit.
+Advanced placement and transfer units may be used towards the 180 units (or 225 for students completing two undergraduate degrees), subject to the university’s policies regarding the acceptance of external credit.

-Students who receive Research Assistant (RA) or Teaching Assistant (CA/TA) appointments from the department prior to the 13th quarter (or 16th quarter for students completing two undergraduate degrees are changed to the graduate coterminal student group and assessed the applicable graduate tuition rate for the quarter in which they hold the assistantship appointment.
+Students who receive Research Assistant (RA) or Teaching Assistant (CA/TA) appointments from the degree program prior to the 13th quarter (or 16th quarter for students completing two undergraduate degrees are changed to the graduate coterminal student group and assessed the applicable graduate tuition rate for the quarter in which they hold the assistantship appointment.
 Students with RA and CA/TA awards must enroll at the 8, 9, 10-unit tuition rate, and they are eligible for the Cardinal Care health insurance subsidy (see GAP 7.3, Assistantships).